rameshkr1994/Data-Science-Cookbook/Machine-Learning/Interpretable-Machine-Learning.md

 # Interpretable Machine Learning Notes

-*Notes about the book [Interpretable Machine Learning](https://christophm.github.io/interpretable-ml-book/)*
+*Notes about the book [Interpretable Machine Learning](https://christophm.github.io/interpretable-ml-book/)*.
+I also have a pdf copy of the book on EverNote.

 ## From the preface and introduction